jacobdensford/jacobdensford.com/fell/running-the-game.md

 If a spell requires a save, it's a contest.

-If the spell uses levels, the spell's level is the difficulty number for the test that must be rolled to cast the spell.
+If the spell uses levels, half the spell's level is added to the DN to cast the spell.
+Optionally, this rule only applies when the spell's level is greater than one fourth the highest face of the caster's WIL.